dwilding/trello-kb/README.md

 };
 ```

 > **NOTE:** When Trello KB applies `linkTargetURL`, some properties of the source and target objects may be null.
-This limitation only applies to properties that should contain HTML, such as the `description` property.
+This limitation only applies to properties that should contain HTML, such as the `description` properties.